-Concrete bird baths can be decorated with paint to attract birds, but using the right type of safe paint ensures that birds are not harmed in the process.
+Concrete bird baths can be decorated with paint to attract birds, but using the right type of safe paint for bird bath types ensures that birds are not harmed in the process.

 In desperation, I searched online only to get frustrated with the lack of information, so I did my own research for the answers!